-- (4) Cash bonus awards for the 2020 calendar year were approved by the compensation committee in January 2021.Cash bonus awards for the 2021 calendar year were approved by the compensation committee in January 2022. - (5) Mr. Slosman's other compensation for the twelve months ended December 31, 2021 and 2020 consisted of benefits related to health insurance. - (6) Compensation amounts received in non-U.S. currency have been converted into U.S. dollars using the average exchange rate for the applicable period, except for bonus amounts which have been converted into U.S. dollars using 3.110 NIS per dollar which was the exchange rate as of December 31, 2021.
-The average exchange rate for the twelve month period ended December 31, 2021 and 2020 were 3.229 NIS per dollar and 3.437 NIS per dollar, respectively. - (7) Mr. Shore's other compensation consisted solely of benefits in the twelve months ended December 31, 2021 and 2020.
-In each of the periods reported, Mr. Shore's benefits included our contributions to his severance, pension, vocational studies and disability funds, an annual recreation payment, a company car or car allowance and cell phone, and a daily food allowance.
+- (1) For awards of stock, the aggregate grant date fair value is computed in accordance with FASB ASC Topic 718.
+Fair value is based on the Black-Scholes option pricing model using the fair value of the underlying shares at the measurement date. - (2) Effective as of January 1, 2023, Mr. Slosman's annual base salary was increased to \$470,000. - (3) Cash bonus awards for the 2022 calendar year were approved by the compensation committee in January 2023.
+Cash bonus awards for the 2023 calendar year were approved by the compensation committee in January 2024. - (4) Mr. Slosman's other compensation for the twelve months ended December 31, 2023 and 2022 consisted of benefits related to health insurance. - (5) Effective as of January 1, 2023, Mr. Shore's annualized base salary was increased to NIS 1,126,944.
+Compensation amounts received in non-U.S. currency have been converted into U.S. dollars using the average exchange rate for the applicable period, except for bonus amounts which have been converted into U.S. dollars using 3.627 NIS per dollar which was the exchange rate as of December 31, 2023.
+The average exchange rate for the twelve month period ended December 31, 2023 and 2022 were 3.690 NIS per dollar and 3.359 NIS per dollar, respectively. - (6) Mr. Shore's other compensation consisted solely of benefits in the twelve months ended December 31, 2023 and 2022.
+In each of the periods reported, Mr. Shore's benefits included our contributions to his severance, pension, vocational studies and disability funds, an annual recreation payment, a company car or car allowance, cell phone and a daily food allowance. - (7) Mr. Gleason's other compensation for the twelve months ended December 31, 2023, consisted of benefits related to health insurance.

-Agreements with Executive Officers
+Agreements with Named Executive Officers